Light rail in Canberra: Background

 In February 1998, the ACT Government announced its support for the Federation Line, a proposed 7 km line from the National Museum of Australia via Civic to the Australian War Memorial.
 The line was proposed to use heritage trams.

-In September 2001, to try to garner support for the project, Melbourne tram W249 and Sydney tram R2001 were placed on display outside the Australian War Memorial, the latter operating on a 50 m section of track and being powered by a diesel generator.
+In September 2001, to try to garner support for the project, Melbourne tram W249 and Sydney tram R2001 were placed on display outside the Australian War Memorial, the latter operating on a 50 m section of track and powered by a diesel generator.
 In a further display in September 2003, W249 operated on an 80 m section of track on Parkes Way.

+An April 2012 report by URS consultants scored kerbside light rail +6, based on its benefits and harms.
+Bus rapid transit scored +5, and median light rail scored zero.

-In August 2012, an ACT Government submission to Infrastructure Australia estimated that bus rapid transit (BRT) had roughly twice the benefit-cost ratio of light rail transit (LRT) under a wide range of assumptions.
-However, the Government decided on light rail, relying partly on a triple bottom line evaluation by URS which found that light rail had higher social benefits and a better overall outcome.
-Capital Metro Minister Simon Corbell responded to criticism by stating "City building is about more than simply economic logarithms."
+August 2012 ACT Government submission to Infrastructure Australia estimated that bus rapid transit (BRT) had roughly twice the benefit-cost ratio of light rail transit (LRT) under a wide range of assumptions.

+The construction of Stage 1 of the light rail line was part of a deal struck between ACT Labor and the ACT Greens following the 2012 ACT election, at which Labor required the Greens' support to form government.
+Both parties had campaigned at the election in support of light rail.

+The opposition Canberra Liberals opposed the project.
+In April 2015, the party announced it would cancel any contracts for the light rail if it won the 2016 ACT election.
+The light rail project was the major issue of the campaign.
+The Labor government was returned at the election, with the party claiming the result as an endorsement of the project.

 Development

-The construction of the light rail line was part of a deal struck between the Labor Party and The Greens following the 2012 Australian Capital Territory Election, at which Labor required Greens support to form government.
 In the 2013/14 ACT budget, $5 million was allocated for early design work.
 In September 2014, the business case was approved by the government.
 The project, known as Capital Metro during planning, was developed by the government agency Capital Metro Agency (CMA).

-The line was to be delivered under a public private partnership.
+The line was to be delivered under a public-private partnership.
 Expressions of interest were received from the following consortia: